ZhiZe-ZG/zhize-zg.github.io/docs/_posts/2024-03-29-setting-up-github-pages.md

 ---
 title:  "Setting Up GitHub Pages"
 date:   2024-03-29 15:16:36 +0800
-category:
+category: Tech_Note
-tags: GitHubPages Jekyll Namecheap
+tags: GitHub_Pages Jekyll Namecheap
 ---

 GitHub Pages is a free personal website hosting provided by GitHub.
 You can use this service to build your own website for resumes, project presentations, blogs or online documents.